Deltares-research/DHYDROGUI/documents/PluginsAnalysis/D3DFMIQ-858_FMSuite.FlowFM/D3DFMIQ-858_FMSuite.FlowFM_analysis.md

 #### MduFile \newline

-As mentioned before, the `MduFile` is both responsible for reading and writing MduFiles.
+As mentioned before, the `MduFile` is both responsible for reading and writing mdu files.
 However, due to the mdu file being the master definition file, it has been assigned a coordinating/managing role within the IO processes.

 For writing it has the following responsibilities: